evanbowman/blind-jump-portable/README.md

            0))
    0))
 ```
 Important: This lisp environment expands all macros while reading expressions. `read` will perform macro expansion.
+Partly due to performance concerns on the gba, so that we do not need to parse expressions twice and reallocate duplicate copies of lisp code, as our lists are immutable.
+The reader expands macros immediately after reading strings into lisp data.
+As a consequence, macros that instantiate other macros _must be declared before the macros that they depend on_, otherwise, the reader will eagerly expand macros while parsing the definitions of other macros.

 ### Library